• Skip to primary navigation

 cinnamon roll dough cut into pieces

-• Place the pieces on a parchment covered or greased cookie sheet and then let them rise covered for another 30-45 minutes.
+• Place rolls on a prepared cookie sheet (lined with parchment paper or use non stick baking spray.).
+Cover with a kitchen towel and let rise for another 30-45 minutes.

 Cinnamon roll dough on baking sheet

-Bake at 350 degrees F for 20-25 minutes or until they are golden brown.
-Allow them to cool for about 10 minutes and then frost.
+• Bake at 350 degrees F for 20-25 minutes or until they are golden brown.

-If you want a pretty frosted cinnamon roll, allow the cinnamon rolls to cool completely.
+3. If you want a pretty frosted cinnamon roll, allow the cinnamon rolls to cool completely before frosting so the frosting sits on top.
 Or you can allow them to cool for about 4- 5 minutes and then frost and the frosting will soak into the roll.
+Either way is delicious.

 cinnamon rolls with icing

-Absolutely!
+For best results, freeze cinnamon rolls before baking.
 Follow the directions up until the second rise.
-After you have rolled them out, added the filling, and cut them into one inch slices, place the individual sliced cinnamon rolls on a baking sheet.
+Place the individual sliced cinnamon rolls on a baking sheet.
 Place them in a single layer, not touching each other, and put them in the freezer for one hour until they harden.
 Then place the individual frozen rolls into a single layer in a zippered freezer bag.

 The night before you are ready to bake them, place them in the refrigerator to thaw overnight.
-In the morning place them on a greased cookie sheet and allow them to rise for about an hour.
-Bake according to directions below.
+In the morning place them on a greased cookie sheet or baking pan and allow them to rise for about an hour.
+Bake according to directions.

 Frosted cinnamon roll